tzeikob/javascript-patterns/contribute.md

 ## Search before submit

-In case you have any questions about the content or a code snippet, please make sure to check in issues first, there are great chances others in the community having the same concerns.
+In case you have any questions about the content or a code snippet, please make sure to check in [issues](https://github.com/tzeikob/javascript-patterns/issues) page first, there are great chances others in the community having the same concerns.
 This way we can keep the churn of issues to a minimum.

 ## Add a pattern